Nkovaturient/Nkovaturient/README.md

 ## QOTD 📑🌇

-> "Programming is just like a stroll in the park. **Jurassic Park**, that is."
-> --- *Larry Wall: Creator of Perl Programming Language* ----
+> "Learn the rules like a Pro so that you can break 'em like an Artist."

  </br>

 - Pretty much true, you are either struggling to survive or excruciatingly terrified! ⚡